Dead Artist Syndrome: New era (2001–2020)

 Healy reformed Dead Artist Syndrome in the early 2000s.
 He released a new album carrying the sarcastic title Jesus Wants You to Buy This Record in 2001; which was initially made available at Cornerstone Festival.
 The album was noted for its several new songs, including the gothic worship song "In Your Hands".
 The title track (a collaborative effort with D.A.S. sideman Jeff Elbel of Ping) was a biting, sarcastic commentary on the crass commercialism that has taken over parts of the CCM industry, "Life Amongst The Dead", "Pray" and "Rich Girl", which was originally recorded for Prints of Darkness, but left off because it was thought to be too sarcastic at the time.
 Healy co-worked up with Saviour Machine frontman Eric Clayton on a remake of the Daniel Amos' early 1980s song "Through the Speakers", and included covers of two songs from the 1970s: The Bee Gees' mournful ballad "I Started a Joke" and Cheap Trick's light-hearted rock song "Surrender", with the original's reference to Kiss replaced by Cheap Trick.
 Christian rock group The 77's made guest appearances on live versions of early songs "Christmas" and "Angeline", and Healy went acoustic on live recordings of "Hello" and "Beautiful World".

 In 2003, Healy released his sixth studio album, Saving Grace.
 His criticism of the shallowness and hypocrisy that is said to infect the church resurfaced in "Christian America", which is an industrial rock song that delivers its message in a witty, sarcastic style similar to 1980s Christian new wave musician Steve Taylor.
 The album also includes a cover of Simon and Garfunkel's "Richard Cory", and a version of "Bride Song" recorded live at the Cornerstone Festival as an unlisted bonus track.

 In a January 2013 interview, Ric Alba said he was working on a new Dead Artist Syndrome album with Healy, Ojo Taylor, Gym Nicholson, Riki Michele, Marc Plainguet, and John Picarri.
 The project was released in 2015 titled Kissing Strangers.

 Healy's acting career

-Brian Healy's activities extend outside of the realm of music into film and acting.
+Brian Healy's activities extended outside of the realm of music into film and acting.
 On a number of occasions Healy was a stand-in double for actor John Candy; including such notable films as Spaceballs, The Great Outdoors, and Planes, Trains, and Automobiles.
-The influences of Brian Healy's acting career can be seen in the dramatic aspects of his musical stage performances.
+The influences of Healy's acting career can be seen in the dramatic aspects of his musical stage performances.

 Music historian

-Brian Healy is also considered a leading expert in radio and music programing.
+Brian Healy was also considered a leading expert in radio and music programing.
 In 2008, he was awarded Rock City News Best DJ honors for his vast knowledge formatting various clubs and radio stations worldwide.